Level-set based design of Wang tiles for modelling complex microstructures: Introduction

-The relevance of packing algorithms extends beyond simple particle-matrix microstructures because the resulting packings often serve as initial seeds for tessellation-based models applicable to polycrystals~\citep{de_giorgi_aluminium_2010,chen_effects_2015}, foams~\citep{alsayednoor_evaluating_2016}, or cell tissues~\citep{mebatsion_microscale_2006,chakraborty_adaptive_2013}.
+The relevance of packing algorithms extends beyond simple particle-matrix microstructures because the resulting packings often serve as initial seeds for tessellation-based models applicable to polycrystals~\citep{de_giorgi_aluminium_2010,chen_effects_2015}, foams~\citep{alsayednoor_evaluating_2016}, and cell tissues~\citep{mebatsion_microscale_2006,chakraborty_adaptive_2013}.
 Due to its straightforward implementation, Vorono\"{i} tessellation is the most common choice; however, the resulting geometry is oversimplified for many materials.
 For instance, Vorono\"{i}-based models overestimate overall stiffness for high porosity foams~\citep{doskar_jigsaw_2016}.
 The curvature of the cell walls~\citep{de_giorgi_aluminium_2010,simone_effects_1998} and heterogeneity in cell size~\citep{alsayednoor_evaluating_2016,chen_effects_2015} and wall thickness~\citep{chen_effects_2015} must be additionally introduced to obtain realistic geometries.
-Similar effects can be achieved by modifying the distance measure used during tessellation, e.g. models based on the Laguerre variant generate microstructures with multi-mode cell size distribution~\citep{chen_effects_2015,alsayednoor_evaluating_2016,falco_generation_2017}.
-Improving on this idea, \citet{chakraborty_adaptive_2013} proposed Adaptive Quadratic Vorono\"{i} Tessellation, attributing a distinct non-isotropic metric to each seed and thus allowing for additional control over the resulting geometry.
+Similar effects can be achieved by modifying the distance measure used during tessellation, e.g. models based on the Laguerre variant generate microstructures with multi-mode cell size distribution~\citep{lyckegaard_use_2011,chen_effects_2015,alsayednoor_evaluating_2016,falco_generation_2017}.
+Inspired by Laguerre tessellation, \citet{chakraborty_adaptive_2013} proposed Adaptive Quadratic Vorono\"{i} Tessellation, attributing a distinct anisotropic metric to each seed and thus allowing for additional control over the resulting geometry.